New Website 2020

 Source Code & Styleguide

-If you’re interested in the code you don’t have to wait until I release the article, the source code is publicly available on GitHub.
+If you’re interested in the code you don’t have to wait until I release the essay, the source code is publicly available on GitHub.
 All my components can be viewed on my Styleguide created with Storybook.